moniquecardoso25/Google-Cloud-Digital-Leader/Practice Exam 2/README.md

 ### 25 - Sylvester has been tasked with creating a system that can evaluate demand in close to `real-time` using `past sales data over a 30-day period`.
 What would be the most advantageous Google Cloud service for Sylvester to use?
 `Bigtable`.
 It performs well when analyzing `time series data`.

+### 26 - A major logistics company utilizing Google Cloud intends to anticipate package volume with precision using infomation from 'real-time' and 'predictive analytics'.
+They want to use data from several clouds in the 'data warehouse' and analyse petabyte of data using ANSI 'SQL' in order to do this.
+One of the main criteria is that the product used to meet this need must have zero overhead.
+Which Google Cloud product would you advice utilizing?
+'Bigquery'.
+It's a multi-cloud data warehouse that is flexible and serverless, very affordable and scalable.

+### 27 - Your team is seeking for the best storage for 'picture' libraries and 'web asset' libraries.
+The team also anticipates employing the chosen 'storage' as a 'data lake' in addition to this.
+Which option is the most suitable for this use?
+'Cloud storage'.
+It's designed to store large volumes of data, including images and web assets.
+They offer scalable and durable storage solutions that can handle a variety of data types, making them suitable for storing picture and web asset libraries.